Hello to all my new readers and writing students!

 Also, I am very excited to be speaking on “Pitching Editors So You Don’t Get Ghosted” During a Pandemic” at the Erma Bombeck Virtual Writers’ Workshop that starts today!

 Because so many of my students have been asking me for a way to build community, learn craft and work with me, and I am not taking on any new 1x 1 students at the moment, I have started doing 5 week Zoom sessions with a select group of writers.
 With everything that’s happened regarding coronavirus, it is easy to deal with students over zoom.
-Although my 1 x 1 students sometimes come in to see me, as I have the correct Coronavirus signage (more about signage here) in my building, so social distancing and hand-washing signs are there to be respected.
-For bigger groups though, I find zoom calls are the most appropriate.

 We just had our 2nd session and it is going very well.
 If you are interested in being a part of the next one I do (not sure when I will do it), please reach out to me.
 One caveat: You have to have worked with me in some way before: either 1 x 1, through my NYU, Writer’s Digest or Narratively.
 I like working with student who understand my process.
 If you are interested, and haven’t worked with me before–I have some WD and NYU classes coming up.
 My NYU classes sell out fast, so book early.
 In the classes, I offer Zoom interviews with top editors from prestigious publications and I work directly with you on your pitches and articles.